So you want to get paid to write? On your own terms? From anywhere in the world?

 Contena Submissions are a great way to build up your portfolio whilst getting paid to write articles as a newbie freelancer.

 One thing tends to stop people in their tracks when it comes to freelancing.

 It doesn’t matter if you’re awesome at writing.
 It doesn’t matter what your portfolio looks like or even how much experience you have.

 Where most writers fall short is when they first engage with prospective clients.

-Let’s be honest – your clients don’t care about your portfolio or your previous experiences.
-Seriously.
+Let’s be real here – your clients don’t really care about your portfolio or previous experiences.

-All they value is your ability to get the job done.
+They just need to know you can get the job done to their standards.
 If you can prove that, you’ll get hired.

 To join or not to join Contena?

 Finding and securing quality remote writing jobs is tough.

 It provides all the tools and resources you need to build a highly profitable freelance writing business and caters well to new and experienced writers alike.